 We stayed for 4 days in Lake Baikal exploring North (800 rubles) and South (1000 rubles) sides of the frozen lake.
 When we were there, the weather was a bit disturbing.
-It snow heavily a few days earlier and most of the frozen surface was covered with snow.
+It snows heavily a few days earlier and most of the frozen surface was covered with snow.

 Lake Baikal the frozen lake

-We booked our accommodations via online and decided to go easy with our transportation arrangement as booking for transportation through the internet was quite expensive.
-We stayed in shared hostel in Olkhlon Island and discovered that arranging for transportation to and from the Island was surprisingly very convenient.
+We booked our accommodations online and decided to go easy with our transportation arrangement as booking for transportation through the internet was quite expensive.
+We stayed in a shared hostel in Olkhlon Island and discovered that arranging for transportation to and from the Island was surprisingly very convenient.

 Lake Baikal, Southeast Siberia, Russia